-In compliance with the Campus Security Act of 1999 (aka: Clery Act), Campus Public Safety in conjunction with the Office of College Relations, will issue Timely Warning Notices to inform the campus community of incidents on campus that may put community members at risk or will aid in the prevention of similar crimes.
+In compliance with the Campus Security Act of 1999 (aka: Clery Act), Campus Public Safety in conjunction with Marketing and Public Relations, will issue Timely Warning Notices to inform the campus community of incidents on campus that may put community members at risk or will aid in the prevention of similar crimes.
 Likewise, the College may issue emergency notifications for other incidents on or near campus for the safety of the campus community.

-Timely Warning Notices and emergency notifications are issued by the College Relations Department.
-This department maintains strict procedures to ensure that warnings are issued when appropriate and with appropriate immediacy.
+Timely Warning Notices and emergency notifications are issued by the Marketing and Public Relations.
+This office maintains strict procedures to ensure that warnings are issued when appropriate and with appropriate immediacy.
 Notifications may be issued through: